 Since you’re here, it’s probably been a few years since you’ve updated your website.
 Is it looking a little dated?
 Keep reading for seven website redesign tips that won’t take you forever and will make you look like a pro.

 It isn’t a bad idea to look into redesigning your website every few years.
-At very least, you should be doing an audit of your website to take inventory of what you have on your website, what you are currently doing with it and what you want to accomplish with your website.
-Follow these great website redesign tips to ensure that you (and your customers) are happy with the result:
+At the very least, you should be doing an audit of your website to take inventory of what you do have on your website, what you are currently doing with it, and what you want to accomplish with your website.
+Follow these great website redesign tips to ensure that you (and your customers) are happy with the result.

 The first and most important thing that you need to ask yourself is what do you like about your current or old website?
 When many people think of redesigning their website, they often go in with the mindset that they are going to flip the website on its head.
-They want to change and update as much as they can about the old website so that they can go into the year with something new.
+They want to change and update as much as they can about the old website so that they have something completely new.